 Treco’s RHI calculator is available as a free download.
 This spreadsheet allows you to input the installed cost of a biomass boiler system and shows your potential RHI payments, fuel savings and the payback from the investment.
 The figures are expressed in both annual terms and as a total for the duration of the scheme.
 You are free to change the figures to better understand the RHI payments and fuel cost savings that can be achieved at different output levels.
 The combination of fuel cost savings and RHI payments offer a very attractive return on investment as the scheme often pays back within five years.

 In summary, system design, fuel flexibility, efficiency levels and ease of use are key considerations.
 We always recommend visiting a similar installation to that proposed, enabling discussion with a client who has experience of the same type of system.
 We have installed over 700 biomass systems across the UK and might have one very close to you.
-Give us a call if you wish to discuss your project or arrange a viewing at one of our installations.
+For details on the systems within our range please refer to the biomass boilers page Give us a call if you wish to discuss your project or arrange a viewing at one of our installations.
 Or fill in the form below and we'll be more than happy to call you back.